By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 With that said, those who decide to use the FP-90 for gigs will be rewarded with a very realistic piano playing experience it provides.

-Gigging musicians will appreciate the ability to change various parameters on the fly using sliders as well as Registrations feature for calling up the optimal settings.
+Gigging musicians will appreciate the ability to change various parameters on the fly using sliders as well as the Registrations feature for calling up the optimal settings.

 Add to this fantastic connectivity, and the FP-90 becomes a truly versatile digital piano.